7 Frequently Asked Questions About Platform Beds

 Because foundations and box springs are no longer necessary, platform beds are a cost-efficient alternative and require fewer accessories to make an attractive, comfortable sleep setup.
 Any type of mattress is compatible with a platform bed, although solid platforms are often required to satisfy the warranty criteria for memory foam mattresses.

 If you struggle with restless nights or squeaky springs, switching to the flatter profile of a platform may offer relaxing firmness.
 Slatted styles ventilate your mattress, reducing the buildup of allergens and mildew.
 Many platform bed frames also sit low to the ground, making a bed-skirt unnecessary and allowing children to climb up with ease.
+To consider additional advantages, read more Benefits of Platform Beds.

 What platform bed sizes are available?

 Platform beds come in standard sizes: twin, which is 39- by 75-inches; full, which is 54- by 75- inches; queen, which measures 60- by 80- inches; and king, which is generously wide at 76- by 80- inches.
 Platform beds even come in the luxurious 72- by 84-inch California king, which offers extra space when your kids or pets want to share your bed.
+To decide what size platform bed you need, read our Bed Size Fact Sheet.

 What material should I choose?